Hardware-Aware Static Optimization of Hyperdimensional Computations: Illustrative Example: Knowledge Graph

-\textbf{\tool{}-Optimized Parameters.} We use \tool{} to identify an optimal threshold and hypervector size for the specification in Figure~\ref{fig:knowspec} and the hardware error model in Figure~\ref{fig:hwerror}. \tool{} completes its analysis in 33.59 milliseconds and returns a hypervector size of 175 and distance thresholds of 0.4119, 0.3794, 0.3794, and 0.1744 for nodes with degrees 4, 3, 2, and 1. \tool{} therefore delivers to a 57.14x reduction in hypervector size over unoptimized 10,000 element vectors.
-This optimization reduces the number of 2 BPC ReRAM cells required to store each node hypervector from 5,000 cells to just 88 cells. \tool{}'s analysis returns multiple thresholds that are tailored to the specific data structure-query.
-In contrast, dynamic tuning returns one threshold, as tuning multiple thresholds would drastically expand the parameter space and significantly increase dynamic tuning time.

-\tool{} guarantees that the derived threshold and hypervector size will classify edge queries on node hypervectors (with node degree $\leq 4$) with at least 99\% accuracy.
-We empirically validate this over the original \textit{apples} query over the student knowledge graph and find the optimized HD computation attains an accuracy of 99.944\%, higher than the target accuracy of 99\%.
-To assess the robustness of this parameterization, we also evaluate the \tool{}-optimized HD computation over the random knowledge graphs and queries described in Section~\ref{sec:example:dynamic:tuning} and find \tool{} empirically attains an accuracy of $100.0\%$, $100.0\%$, $99.9\%$, $99.9\%$, $98.9\%$ for 0-degree, 1-degree, 2-degree, 4-degree and 5-degree nodes respectively, all close or higher than the target accuracy of $99\%$.
-We, therefore, observe that while \tool{}'s hypervector size is larger than the dynamically tuned hypervector's size, the \tool{}-tuned computation meets the 99\% accuracy constraint with high reliability.
+\proseheading{\tool{}-Optimized Parameters.} We use \tool{} to identify an optimal threshold and hypervector size for the specification in Figure~\ref{fig:knowspec} and the hardware error model in Figure~\ref{fig:hwerror}. \tool{} completes its analysis in 13.58 milliseconds (2606.8x faster than dynamic tuning) and returns a hypervector size of \codein{173} and distance thresholds of \codein{0.4116}, \codein{0.3795}, \codein{0.3795}, and \codein{0.1744} for nodes with degrees 4, 3, 2, and 1.
+The \tool{}-optimized \textit{apples} query attains an accuracy of 99.944\%. \tool{}, therefore, meets the 99\% accuracy target and delivers a 57.80x reduction in hypervector size over unoptimized 10,000 element vectors, reducing the number of 2 BPC ReRAM cells required to store each node hypervector from 5,000 cells to just 87 cells.
+The \tool{} hypervectors are \codein{1.48x} larger than the dynamically tuned hypervector size but much more reliably deliver the desired accuracy across data structures.
+In fact, \tool{} guarantees that the derived threshold and hypervector size will classify edge queries on node hypervectors (with node degree $\leq 4$) with at least 99\% accuracy on expectation.
+We evaluate the \tool{}-optimized HD computation over the random knowledge graphs and queries described in Section~\ref{sec:example:dynamic:tuning} and find \tool{} empirically attains an accuracy of $100.0\%$, $100.0\%$, $99.9\%$, $99.9\%$, $98.9\%$ for 0-degree, 1-degree, 2-degree, 4-degree and 5-degree nodes respectively, all close to or higher than the target accuracy of $99\%$.
+Therefore, while \tool{}'s hypervector size is larger than the dynamically tuned hypervector size, the \tool{}-tuned computation more reliably meets the 99\% accuracy constraint.